gernotstarke/PDFminion/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/c481ef8142826f71ff65/maintainability)](https://codeclimate.com/github/gernotstarke/PDFminion/maintainability)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+I'm currently experimenting with an MVP version of PDFminion, therefore most of the information given here is **NOT** valid any longer.
 ## Why PDFminion?

 ## Development

+#### The following paragraphs are outdated!!

 We're using BDD (behavior driven development) with Cucumber to specify at least part of the requirements as _scenarios_.
 These scenarios can be executed, similar to automated unit tests.